-- 2 The structure and overview of this Chapter are shown in Table 8.1.1-1. - 3 The standard procedure for strength assessment by whole ship analysis is prescribed in Fig. 8.1.1-1.
+- 2 The structure and overview of this Chapter are shown in Table 8.1.1-1. - 3 The standard procedure for strength assessment by whole ship analysis is specified in Fig. 8.1.1-1.

-Section Title Overview 8.1 General Requirements for the general principles of this Chapter 8.2 Structural Models Extent of model, members to be modelled, meshing, etc. 8.3 Considerations for Corrosion Net scantling approach 8.4 Strength Assessment of the Bottom Construction by Whole Ship Analysis Requirements concerning the scope of assessment, assessment target members, boundary conditions, load conditions, and strength criteria in a strength assessment of the bottom construction 8.5 Racking Strength Assessment by Whole Ship Analysis Requirements concerning the scope of assessment, assessment target members, boundary conditions, load conditions, and strength criteria in a racking strength assessment
+Section Title Overview 8.1 General Requirements for the general principles of this Chapter 8.2 Structural Models Extent of model, members to be modelled, meshing, etc. 8.3 Considerations for Corrosion Net scantling approach 8.4 Strength Assessment of the Bottom Construction Requirements concerning the scope of assessment, assessment target members, boundary conditions, load conditions, and strength criteria in a strength assessment of the bottom construction 8.5 Racking Strength Assessment Requirements concerning the scope of assessment, assessment target members, boundary conditions, load conditions, and strength criteria in a racking strength assessment